Bosaj/Real-Time_Sentiment_Analysis_on_X/README.md

 - `/stream_csv`: Streams validation data for real-time analysis.

 ## Data Description
-The training dataset `twitter_training.csv` includes tweets with their sentiment labels.
-The `twitter_validation.csv` dataset contains tweets used for real-time sentiment prediction.
+The training dataset `X_training.csv` includes tweets with their sentiment labels.
+The `X_validation.csv` dataset contains tweets used for real-time sentiment prediction.

 ## Tools and Frameworks
 The project utilizes Apache Kafka Stream, Spark MLlib, NLTK, Pandas, Matplotlib, Flask, and Django.
 It is developed in Python with supplementary use of Java and JavaScript.